UnionOfRAD/manual/en/installation/README.md

 ## Starting a New Project

-The best way to start a project is to base it on a already available project distribution.
+The best way to start a *project* is to base it on a already available project *distribution*.
 There are distributions for general web projects or for projects that require an micro-framework style approach.
-Distributions come with a predefined app [file structure](../architecture/file-structure.md), some boilerplate code and the bundled lithium core library.
+Distributions come with a predefined app [file structure](../architecture/file-structure.md), some boilerplate code and the bundled core library.

 We'll base our new project off the officially supported [framework distribution](https://github.com/UnionOfRAD/framework).